-British Equalities Minister Jo Swinson with Debenham's new size 16 mannequins earlier this month
+British Equalities Minister Jo Swinson with Debenham’s new size 16 mannequins, Oct 2013

 But this move makes me feel vaguely uneasy.
 I’m more concerned that we are daily becoming more accepting of being overweight and increasing mannequin size is a tacit admission that the dial on the scales is moving ever-upwards.